 Download & Other Tools

 - Footnote: Due to changes in methodology, these estimates should not be compared with data from earlier years.
-This indicator reports on nine adverse childhood experiences: (1) experienced economic hardship, (2) parent or guardian got divorced or separated, (3) parent or guardian died, (4) parent or guardian served time in jail, (5) witnessed domestic violence, (6) witnessed or experienced neighborhood violence, (7) household member was mentally ill, (8) household member abused alcohol or drugs, (9) treated unfairly because of race/ethnicity.
+This indicator reports on ten adverse childhood experiences: (1) experienced economic hardship, (2) parent or guardian got divorced or separated, (3) parent or guardian died, (4) parent or guardian served time in jail, (5) witnessed domestic violence, (6) witnessed or experienced neighborhood violence, (7) household member was mentally ill, (8) household member abused alcohol or drugs, (9) treated unfairly because of race/ethnicity, (10) treated unfairly because of sexual orientation or gender identity.
+ACE type (10) was captured only in the 2020 survey.
 These estimates are based on a survey of the population and are subject to both sampling and nonsampling error.
 For more information, see https://www.childhealthdata.org/learn-about-the-nsch/NSCH.